Testing of Autonomous Vehicles with a Driver

 DMV conducted two public workshops in 2013 related to developing regulations for testing of autonomous vehicles.
 The proposed regulations were then published in the Office of Administrative Law's California Regulatory Notice Register on November 29, 2013.
 The publishing marked the start of a 45-day public comment period, which ended on January 13, 2014.
 After a public hearing held on January 14, 2014, DMV delivered final testing regulations to the Office of Administrative Law for approval.

-Information for Manufacturers Testing of Autonomous Vehicles
+Information for Manufacturers Testing of Autonomous Vehicles with a Driver

 The autonomous vehicles testing regulations establish an Autonomous Vehicle Tester Program that is administered by the department's Occupational Licensing Branch.
 DMV is currently accepting applications for the Autonomous Vehicle Tester Program.